siderakb/pmw3610-pcb/README.md

 - The above table is for reference only.
 - *Working Distance* is the distance from lens reference plane (i.e. the lowest plane of the lens) to tracking surface (e.g. mousepad or trackball).

+### Axis Direction

+The raw data direction is defined as:

+- X-axis: Right is positive, left is negative.
+- Y-axis: Up is positive, down is negative.

+However, the Y-axis of the mouse is typically inverted in the OS because the origin is at the top-left corner of the screen.
+For this reason, the "invert Y-axis" option is commonly enabled.

 ## Changelog

 [CHANGELOG](/CHANGELOG.md)